-Native to California, Oregon coast.
-Burns in hot sun inland.
-Forms a clump to 1 ft. high and 1 1/2 ft. wide, with blue-green foliage and stems.
+Native to California and the Oregon coast.
+Burns in the hot sun inland.
+Forms a clump to 1 ft. tall and 1 1/2 ft. wide, with blue-green foliage and stems.
 Stout, hairy stems are topped by lavender, 1 1/2–2-in.-wide flower heads in spring, summer.

 ‘Sea Breeze’ has large pink flowers.
 ‘Arthur Menzies’ is a compact selection to 8 in. high with lavender-pink blooms.
 ‘Wayne Roderick’ also grows to 8 in. high, bears large lavender blooms in summer; possibly a hybrid, it is similar to E. glaucus but has larger leaves and does better in warmer areas.

 Native to Mexico.
-Graceful, trailing plant 10–20 in. high, 3 ft. wide.
-Leaves 1 in. long, often toothed at tips.
-Dainty flower heads 3/4 in. across with numerous white or pinkish rays.
+Graceful, trailing plant grows to 10–20 in. high and 3 ft. wide.
+Leaves are 1 in. long, often toothed at the tips.
+Dainty flower heads are 3/4 in. across with numerous white or pinkish rays.
 Rarely out of bloom.
-Use as ground cover in garden beds or large containers, in rock gardens, in hanging baskets, on dry walls.
-Drought tolerant.Erigeron speciosus
+Use as a groundcover in garden beds or large containers, in rock gardens, in hanging baskets, or on dry walls.
+Drought-tolerant.Erigeron speciosus